serodriguez68/grpc-cheatsheet/README.md

 ## High-level steps to develop a gRPC service
-1. Write your service definition using protobuffs (or any of the supported IDLs).
+1. Write your service definition using protobuffs (or any of the supported IDLs) in a `.proto` file.
-2. Generate the stubs from that file in the programming language that you want for both the client and the server.
+2. Use the protoc compiler to transform the `.proto` specification into auto-generated classes and client / server stubs written in your target programming language.
+You will need a `protoc-gen-grpc` plugin for you target programming languages to do this.
 3. Implement the server methods enforced by the stubs and run a gRPC service in the language you chose. (e.g. Java)
 4. Write your client with using the generated client stubs for the